-- 1. Elect the eleven directors named in this Proxy Statement, including three directors to be elected by the voting trustees who vote the Class B common stock; - 2.
-Advisory vote on the frequency of executive compensation advisory votes; - 3.
-Advisory vote to approve executive compensation; - 4.
-Ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2017; and - 5.
-Other business as may properly come before the meeting or any adjournments or postponements of the meeting.
+- Elect the eleven directors named in this Proxy Statement, including three directors to be elected by the voting trustees who vote the Class B common stock: - Advisory vote to approve executive compensation; - 3.
+Ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2016; and - Other business as may properly come before the meeting or any adjournments or postponements of the meeting.